jacobcassidy/anki-global-features/readme.md

 ### 3. Streamlined Comparison Answers

-**Purpose:** Anki currently uses different comparison algorithms for different Anki apps.
+Anki currently uses different comparison algorithms for its different Anki apps.
 This gives you different results depending on which device you're using.
-Anki Advance Typed Cards uses a single comparison algorithm which is synced across all Anki apps to produce matching results no matter which device you are using.
+Anki Advance Typed Cards steamlines this by using a single comparison algorithm which is synced across all Anki apps to produce the same comparison results no matter which device you are using.

 **Example:**